EU wary of violence in Belarus election

 "In many cases, footage shows people being dragged violently into unmarked vehicles by gangs of unidentified men in plain clothes," it said.

-Lukashenko has also mobilised paratroopers, police anti-riot units, and special forces from his KGB intelligence service in a show of force ahead of election day.
+Lukashenko has also mobilised paratroopers, anti-riot police, and special forces from his KGB intelligence service in a show of force ahead of election day.

 And he has warned that foreign powers - either the West or Russia - were planning a coup.